Unified Communications Interoperability Forum: Members

 The original founding members were HP, Juniper Networks, Logitech / LifeSize Communications, Microsoft, and Polycom.
 Other members were Acme Packet, Huawei, Aspect, AudioCodes, Broadcom, BroadSoft, Brocade Communications Systems, ClearOne, Jabra, Plantronics, RADVISION, Siemens Enterprise Communications, Teliris, Vidyo, and VOSS Solutions.
 At launch, news outlets drew attention to the absence of Cisco and Avaya from the member list, though UCIF has invited them to join as early members.

-On July 28, 2014, UCIF merged with International Multimedia Telecommunications Consortium (IMTC) into one consortium.
+On July 28, 2014, UCIF merged with the International Multimedia Telecommunications Consortium (IMTC) into one consortium.